martinpihrt/OSPy-plugins/README.md

 3.11 remains the Raspberry Pi OS Bookworm baseline and Python 3.14 verifies compatibility with the latest stable Python feature release.

+## Declared permission approval

+Every `plugin.json` must declare only the permissions the plug-in actually
+uses: `network`, `files`, `i2c`, `gpio`, `email`, `subprocess` and/or `system`.
+Starting with OSPy 3.0.294, newly installed plug-ins require explicit administrator approval of that complete set before their Python code starts.
+An update with the same or fewer permissions keeps its approval.
+Adding a permission requires a new approval and is skipped by automatic update until it has been reviewed.
+Existing installed plug-ins are approved once during the backward-compatible OSPy upgrade migration, including disabled plug-ins.

+This is administrative consent and an audit record, not operating-system sandboxing.
+Plug-in authors must increase the manifest version whenever code or declared requirements change and must never omit a permission merely to avoid the approval prompt.

 These programs are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details. http://opensource.org/licenses/gpl-3.0.html

 Theses I2C addresses is used in available plugins: